Filippok82/Filippok82/README.md

 ### :woman_technologist: About Me :
 - :telescope: I am studying automated testing in Python and Java.

-- :seedling: I am currently looking for a position as a quality control engineer
+- :seedling: I am currently looking for a position as the tester

 - :zap:  Interesting fact: I love learning